 Where is Death Valley?
-And what it’s famed?
+What’s its uniqueness?

 Death Valley, a California desert near the Nevada state line, is the hottest and driest area in North America.
 Although Death Valley hardly ever receives rain, during our 2016 visit, it had just received a few days of rain, which made the scenery extra special.